sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ### 5.5 Dicts
 Dicts are mappings from keys to values.
-By mapping, we mean that if you give a `Dict` some key, then the `Dict` can tell you which value belongs to that key.
-Dicts are mutable objects and accept multiple objects.
+By mapping, we mean that if you give a `Dict` some key, the `Dict` can tell us which value belongs to that key.
+Dicts are mutable and accept multiple objects.

 We can define a `Dict` using the following syntax: